-7.6.5 Video Duration (SMS Only)
+7.6.6 Video Duration

 This configuration sets how long your final video (playback) duration will be.
-StackShot 3X uses this and the frame-rate to determine how many frames you will need to meet this duration.
+For "Shoot-Move-Shoot" StackShot 3X uses this and the frame-rate to determine how many frames you will need to meet this duration.
+If you change the duration, the Bézier curves will be scaled to meet this new duration.